kevinxucs/numlib/README.md

 ## Copyright

-I hold no copyright over those code.
+All the code in this project is on public domain.
+I hold no copyright over this.
 You can do whatever you want.

 [Project Euler]: http://projecteuler.net/
 [Google Code]: http://code.google.com/p/python-numlib/